Mindaugas Murza

 Mindaugas Gervaldas (né Murza; born 16 December, 1973) is a Lithuanian radical nationalist and a Neo-Nazi.
-He was a member of the Lithuanian National Defence Volunteer Forces (a Lithuanian government-sponsored paramilitary organization).
+He was a member of the Lithuanian National Defence Volunteer Forces.
 He has been a member, founder, and chairman of several different Neo-Nazi political parties.
 Only one party, the National Democratic Party of Lithuania, was officially registered and participated in the 2003 municipal elections.
 Murza and three others were elected to the council of the Šiauliai City Municipality.

 Political ventures

 In 1993, members of the Lithuanian National Defence Volunteer Forces (SKAT) founded the underground Lithuanian National Independence Union (Lietuvių nacionalinės nepriklausomybės sajunga or LNNS).
 Murza, then a SKAT sergeant, became leader of LNNS in December 1993.
 The organization established a combat group and sought to collect weapons for about 30 men who would be "efficient fighters" and "not afraid to die".
 Murza's home was searched in 1995 and in February 1996 he was sentenced to 18 months of correctional labor without imprisonment for illegal possession of small caliber ammunition.

 In November 1996, Murza became chairman of the newly established Lithuanian Alliance of Nationalist-Socialist Unity (Lietuvių nacionalsocialinės vienybės sąjunga or LNSVS).
 It was the first Neo-Nazi organization in Lithuania.
 In 1998, Murza and other members of LNSVS in their publications Voice of the Nation (Nacijos balsas) attacked Lithuania's minorities of Jews, Poles and Russians, and demanded that conditions for these minorities be made so unbearable so that they would leave Lithuania.
 In total, 17 issues of Voice of the Nation were published.
 LNSVS attempted to register as a political party twice and as a non-governmental organization ten times, but was rejected by the Ministry of Justice due to its propagation of hate.
 In October 1999, LNSVS was reorganized into the Lithuanian National Labor Union (Lietuvių tautinio darbo sąjunga or LTDS).
 It was officially registered not as a political party but as a non-governmental organization.

 Murza continued to search for ways to legalize his political activities.
 In May 2000, Murza became chairman of the newly established Lithuanian National Socialist Party (Lietuvių nacionalsocialinė partija or LNSP).
 In 2001, he attempted to revive the moribund Life Logic Party of Lithuania (Gyvenimo logikos partija) when the registration for LNSP was refused.
 In May 2001, LNSP merged into the legal National Democratic Party of Lithuania (Lietuvos nacionaldemokratų partija or LNDP) then chaired by Kazimieras Uoka.
 It was a moderately nationalist party with no great political prospects that was the first to adopt Euroscepticism as its platform.
 Murza became chairman of LNSP.
 Murza and three other members of LNSP were elected to the council of the Šiauliai City Municipality in the 2003 municipal elections.
 Another member of LNSP was elected to the council of the Alytus City Municipality.